hm-lang/core/proposals/README.md

 `someType` instance, or a nullable `anotherType` instance.
 Instead, use `someType|anotherType|null` to make it clear that null is its own type and does not make any other type act like a pointer.
-TODO: maybe use the typescript-like notation `X?: int` or `X?: int|dbl`.
-This would be more in line with the optional function notation `optFn?(...Args): returnType`

 One of the cool features of hm-lang is that we don't require the programmer to check for null on a nullable type before using it.
 The compiler will automatically